 - Inability to store urine.
 You cannot control when your bladder empties (reflex incontinence).
 This is known as reflex or spastic bladder.

 - Inability to empty the bladder.
-Your bladder is full but you cannot empty it.
+Your bladder is full, but you can't empty it.
 It stretches as it continues to fill with urine, which can cause damage to the bladder and kidneys.
 This is known as a flaccid bladder.

 Common ways to manage bladder function include the following:

 - Intermittent catheterization programs (ICPs) are often used when you have the ability to use a catheter yourself or someone can do it for you.
 You insert the catheter—a thin, flexible, hollow tube—through the urethra into the bladder and allow the urine to drain out.
-It is done at scheduled times, and the catheter is not permanent.
-For more information, see:
+It is done at scheduled times, and the catheter isn't permanent.

-- If you cannot use intermittent catheterization, you can use a permanent catheter known as an indwelling Foley catheter.
-This type of catheter is inserted through the urethra into the bladder and has a balloon on the end that is inflated with sterile water after the end is inside the bladder.
-The inflated balloon prevents the catheter from slipping out.
-See a picture of an indwelling Foley catheter in a man and an indwelling Foley catheter in a woman.
+- If you can't use intermittent catheterization, you can use a permanent catheter known as an indwelling Foley catheter.
 Urinary tract infections are more likely to occur with long-term use of an indwelling catheter than with an ICP.
 Caring for the catheter is important to avoid infections.

 - If you use an indwelling Foley catheter, after a period of time you may be able to change to a suprapubic indwelling catheter.
 This is a permanent catheter that is surgically inserted above the pubic bone directly into the bladder.
 It does not go through the urethra.

 - For men, a condom catheter can also be used.
-A catheter and collection bag are attached to a condom.
-When you urinate, the urine goes through the condom and catheter to the bag.
 Condom catheters are only for short-term use, because long-term use increases the risk of urinary tract infections, damage to the penis from friction with the condom, and a block in the urethra.

 - If you have a spastic bladder, you may be able to "trigger" the bladder to contract and avoid having to use a catheter.
-To do this, you can try tapping on the bladder area, stroking your thigh, doing push-ups in your wheelchair, or using Valsalva maneuvers, which are efforts to breathe out without letting air escape through the nose or mouth.
+To do this, you can try tapping on the bladder area, stroking your thigh, or doing push-ups in your wheelchair.
+Or you can use Valsalva maneuvers, which are efforts to breathe out without letting air escape through the nose or mouth.